meetshare/dwpjobasignment/README.md

-Running the tests : mvn clean verify serenity:aggregate
+Running the tests : Open the terminal, use the following command : mvn clean verify serenity:aggregate

 Test Results : Open the index.html file from following location target/site/serenity/index.html